 With IoT in Healthcare, we now see the advent of Electronic Health Record systems, which cut human error to a minimum.

-The health status and real-time data received from the patients now, are more accurate, giving the nurses and doctors a better chance of treating their patients.
+The health status and real-time data nurses and doctors receive from patients are now more accurate.
+This gives them a better chance of treating their patients.

 Read More: Role of the Internet of Things in Manufacturing Industries

-The flip side to this could be, so many devices giving out all sorts of data for a single doctor to grasp, diagnose the patient, and suggest the right treatment and medication – it all could get a little too much and too messy to handle.
+The flip side is that many devices give out all sorts of data.
+This can make it too much and too messy for a single doctor to grasp, diagnose the patient, and suggest the right treatment and medication.

-But again, if IoT can’t be trusted to bring a solution to the problem, nothing can.
+But again, if IoT can’t be trusted to solve the problem, nothing can.

-The solution here could be, somehow combining all the IoT data from different devices in one place, instead of having it scattered all over the place.
+The solution here could be combining all the IoT data from different devices in one place instead of having it scattered all over the place.

-This streamlining of data could help doctors focus much easier and aid them in coming up with a proper prognosis.
+This streamlining of data could help doctors focus more easily and aid them in coming up with a proper prognosis.

 - Wearable Gadgets Help in Monitoring Patients More Effectively